devachandar/LearnSphere/README.md

 # LearnSphere

-A multi-tenant Learning Management System: organizations onboard instructors and learners under one invite-coded workspace, instructors build courses with quizzes and assignments, learners enroll and earn certificates, and every organization's data stays completely invisible to every other
+A multi-tenant Learning Management System, built as a system-design portfolio project: organizations onboard instructors and learners under one invite-coded workspace, instructors build courses with quizzes and assignments, learners enroll and earn certificates, and every organization's data stays completely invisible to every other